ugendhar61/ugendhar61/README.md

 - 👋 Hi, I’m @ugendhar61
-- 👀 I’m interested in ...cyber security
+- 👀 I’m interested in ...Data Science.
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning Data Analysis using Tableau and Predictive Analysis Using R.
-- 💞️ I’m looking to collaborate on ...coding
+- 🤝 I’m looking forward to collaborate on Data Science Projects.
-- 📫 How to reach me ...

 <!---
 ugendhar61/ugendhar61 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.